 What Should I Do If This Happens to Me?

-Immediate help is also available through YWCA Rape Crisis Services by calling 315-797-7740
+Immediate Confidential help is also available through YWCA Crisis Services by calling 315-797-7740

-The YWCA has Rape Crisis volunteers are trained and available by phone or to accompany survivors to the hospital or the police.
-This service is also confidential and is not connected with the College.
+The YWCA Crisis Services Advocates are trained and available by phone or to accompany survivors to the hospital or the police.
+This service is confidential and is not connected with the College.

 Not all injuries are immediately apparent.
-Contact the Hamilton Student Health Service (8:30-4:30 M-F), Hamilton's Emergency Medical Technicians (315-859-4000), or go to the hospital Emergency Room for medical services.
-Transportation to the hospital can be arranged by request through the Office of Campus Safety or Student Health Service.
+Contact the Hamilton Student Health Service 315-859-4111; 8:30-4:30 M-F), Hamilton’s Emergency Medical Technicians (315-859-4000), or go to the hospital Emergency Room for medical services.
+Transportation to the hospital can be arranged by request through the Office of Campus Safety or Health Center.

 For any major injuries go to the Oneida Healthcare Center emergency room

-For any major injuries, as well as a rape examination (Physical Evidence Recovery Kit), go to the Oneida Healthcare Center, 321 Genesee Street, Oneida, NY 13421.
+For any major injuries, as well as a Sexual Assault Forensic Exam (SAFE), go to the Oneida Healthcare Center, 321 Genesee Street, Oneida, NY 13421.

-- The rape examination allows evidence to be collected in case prosecution is desired at a later time.
+- The SAFE allows evidence to be collected in case prosecution is desired at a later time.

 - The examination should be conducted within 96 hours of the incident.

-- The examination includes a pelvic examination and semen analysis; sexually transmitted disease testing; and treatment for possible infection, which may include taking an antibiotic.
+- The examination includes a pelvic examination and DNA analysis; sexually transmitted disease testing; and treatment for possible infection, which may include taking an antibiotic.

 - Upon request, a volunteer from the YWCA Rape Crisis Service (315-797-7740) will accompany you and will assist in managing the process.

-- The evidence kit can be kept secure at the hospital for 30 days while you decide whether or not you wish to prosecute.
+- The SAFE can be kept secure at the hospital for 30 days while you decide whether or not you wish to prosecute.
 The police will be called only if you wish to seek prosecution.

 - The hospital will never refuse services, but is required to bill your insurance company.
 The New York State Crime Victims Board will reimburse medical expenses, counseling services, and damage to personal property if you choose to pursue criminal prosecution.